 I was born in Melrose, Minnesota in 1982.
 My maiden name was Ode.
 I was not always a painter and did not always make humorous work, but I have always loved to draw and create.

 Growing up I had a well developed inner world, as well as a desire to draw realistically, cats in particular (my father is a veterinarian).
 I challenged myself to see things in a careful way.
 I found metaphors for understanding reality or finding truth throughout the drawing process.
 These things contributed to my commitment to the practice of drawing well.
 It might sound funny, but I felt "virtuous" I was doing justice to my subjects by telling their truth, or telling as close to the truth as I could observe and render.
 It was a way of accepting the complexity of reality, a complexity that I wished more people would tap into so that little quiet things could tell their stories too.

-It was at St. Charles High School in St. Charles, Minnesota that I received more formal training from a teacher, Mr. Reuben Torres.
+It was in High School in St. Charles, Minnesota that I received more formal training from a teacher, Mr. Reuben Torres.
 He used lessons from the book "Drawing with the Right Side of Your Brain" to help students "draw what they see."
 I worked hard to improve, and eventually Mr. Torres encouraged me to go to school where he had gone, Coe College, in Cedar Rapids Iowa.